jessicarush/react-notes/state.md

 }
 ```

-When using a callback to is a method in the class, remember to add `this`:
+When the callback is a method in the class, remember to add `this`:
 ```javascript
 class Score extends Component {
   constructor(props) {